The Landsgemeinde of Glarus

 The Landsgemeinde’s origins lie in the thirteenth and fourteenth centuries.
 The first Landsgemeinde was mentioned in a document in Schwyz in 1294, and the first mention in Glarus dates back to 1387.

-It is no coincidence that this institution arose during the time that the Orte (the name cantons dates from the sixteenth century) Schwyz, Obwalden, Unterwalden, and Uri took an increasingly independent position towards the Habsburg Emperor, German Kings of the Holy Roman Empire, and powerful abbeys (among others Einsiedeln, Engelberg, and Säckingen).
+It is no coincidence that this institution arose during the time that the Orte (the name cantons dates from the sixteenth century) Schwyz, Unterwalden, and Uri took an increasingly independent position towards the Habsburg Emperor, German Kings of the Holy Roman Empire, and powerful abbeys (among others Einsiedeln, Engelberg, and Säckingen).

-The opening of the Gotthard Pass in the years 1220-30 was also important.
+The opening of the Gotthard Pass in the years 1220-30 was also relevant.
 Trade with northern Italy and its city republics increased dramatically.
 Perhaps these sovereign republics inspired the Orte, who participated directly in this trade and had access to Northern Italy.

+The first documented Landsgemeinde of Glarus in 1387 was also the first Constitution of Glarus.
 The term Landsgemeinde appeared for the first time in the fifteenth century.
 In 1387, it refers to the “Gemeinde der Landleute”.

 Voting rights were granted to all male citizens who had completed their military service (over the age of 14 or 16) and were residents of Glarus.